cloudmesh/cloudmesh-manual/docs/_sources/installation/os/windows/windows-install.rst.txt

    (ENV3) C:\Users\USERNAME>

-In both cases you will see the command prompt starting with `(ENV3)`.
+In both cases, you will see the command prompt starting with `(ENV3)`.

 **Validate Python and Pip Version in venv**